chipsalliance/Caliptra/doc/Caliptra.md

 * Version B: known-bad
 * Version C: presumed-good

-A remote verifier wishes to confirm that a given Caliptra device has not run version B since cold-boot.
-The remote verifier can challenge the SoC with a freshness nonce; higher-layer software will pass that freshness nonce as a request to Caliptra's DPE for signing.
+A remote verifier wishes to confirm that a given Caliptra device has not run version B since cold boot.
+The remote verifier can challenge the SoC with a freshness nonce; higher-layer software passes that freshness nonce as a request to Caliptra's DPE for signing.
 The remote verifier receives the following pieces of evidence:

 1. An endorsement over LDevID, which may take a number of forms, including:
     1. Caliptra's vendor-signed certificate over IDevID, and an IDevID-signed certificate over LDevID.